-- 4.6.4 In line with national and local policy, developmentmust deliver at least 10% Biodiversity Net Gain (BNG).A positive BNG should be delivered on site with the residual delivered off-site and preferably close to the site. - 4.6.5 The provision of high-quality biodiversity enhancements on-site is strongly encouraged.
-It is acknowledged that there will be times where a 10% net gain for biodiversity cannot be delivered on-site; in such instances there will need to be consideration of off-site measures which should be provided: - As close as possible to the development site where the impacts occur. - In an area of deficiency as per Natural England's "Nature Nearby" Accessible Natural Greenspace Standards or within or immediately adjacent to part of the Calderdale Habitat Network; with full public access with signposting and interpretation to make this clear.
+- 4.6.5 In line with national and local policy, developmentmust deliver at least 10% Biodiversity Net Gain (BNG).A positive BNG should be delivered on site with the residual delivered off-site and preferably close to the site. - 4.6.6 The Provision of high-quality biodiversity enhancements on-site is strongly encouraged.
+It is acknowledged that there will be times where a 10% net gain for biodiversity cannot be delivered on-site; in such instances there will need to be consideration of off-site measures which should be provided: - As close as possible to the development site where the impacts occur. - In an area of deficiency as per Natural England's "Nature Nearby" Accessible Natural Greenspace

+Standards or within or immediately adjacent to part of the Calderdale Habitat Network; with full public access with signposting and interpretation to make this clear.

-- Subject to a S106 Agreement or similar unilateral undertaking to ensure delivery of public access and positive biodiversity management for a minimum period of 30 years. - 4.6.6 BNG will be maximised by the provision of habitats of high distinctiveness and good condition, by means of both new habitat creation and enhancement of existing habitats.
-These areas should be managed for biodiversity in perpetuity (eg. not turned into play areas in the future). - 4.6.7 Areas identified for BNG within the Garden Community should be accessible to the public and include interpretation boards to explain why they are important and why they are managed in the way they are. - 4.6.8 The following high-level guidance suggests what features might be provided to achieve the greatest BNG within the new garden community: - Wildflower Grassland (species-rich grassland with some unmown areas - these grasslands can be created by seeding suitably prepared bare soil or by enhancing existing grassland with sensitive management and/or supplementary seeding, e.g. Yellow Rattle, Ox-Eye Daisy, Meadow Buttercup, Lady's Bedstraw, Self-Heal, Hardheads, Bird's-Foot Trefoil, Devil's-Bit Scabious, Red Clover, Wild Carrot, Yarrow, Yellow Oat-Grass, Red Fescue); - Mixed Scrub (dense areas of shrubs e.g. Hawthorn, Blackthorn, Hazel, Dog Rose, Gorse, Bramble, Dogwood often mixed with some open grassed areas and scattered broadleaved trees); - Reedbeds (shallow water dominated by Common Reed with a range of other wetland plants e.g. Water Mint, Marsh Valerian, Bittersweet, Purple Loosestrife, Greater Willowherb; may form part of a development's sustainable drainage strategy); - Orchards / Allotments (provision of wildlifefriendly community gardens incorporating standard trees such as apple, plum, pear and cherry alongside grassland and vegetable/fruit growing areas); - Broad-Leaved Woodland (enhancement of existing woodlands via sensitive management such as removing invasive species; providing standing and fallen deadwood habitats; and supplementary planting e.g. Oaks, Willows, Cherry, Silver Birch, Field Maple, Alder); and - Street Trees (provision of native wildlife-friendly species alongside roads and paths, e.g. Rowan, Field Maple, Oaks, Cherry, Whitebeam, Hornbeam, Silver Birch).
+- Subject to a S106 Agreement or similar unilateral undertaking to ensure delivery of public access and positive biodiversity management for a minimum period of 30 years. - Watercourse units should be provided within the same waterbody catchment in the first instance.
+Delivery should have regard to the Water Framework Directive objectives and Humber River Basin Management Plan. - 4.6.7 The following high-level guidance suggests what features might be provided to achieve the greatest BNG within the new garden community: - Wildflower Grassland (species-rich grassland with some unmown areas - these grasslands can be created by seeding suitably prepared bare soil or by enhancing existing grassland with sensitive management and/or supplementary seeding, e.g. Yellow Rattle, Ox-Eye Daisy, Meadow Buttercup, Lady's Bedstraw, Self-Heal, Hardheads, Bird's-Foot Trefoil, Devil's-Bit Scabious, Red Clover, Wild Carrot, Yarrow, Yellow Oat-Grass, Red Fescue); - Mixed Scrub (dense areas of shrubs e.g. Hawthorn, Blackthorn, Hazel, Dog Rose, Gorse, Bramble, Dogwood often mixed with some open grassed areas and scattered broadleaved trees); - Reedbeds (shallow water dominated by Common Reed with a range of other wetland plants e.g. Water Mint, Marsh Valerian, Bittersweet, Purple Loosestrife, Greater Willowherb; may form part of a development's sustainable drainage strategy); - Orchards / Allotments (provision of wildlifefriendly community gardens incorporating standard trees such as apple, plum, pear and cherry alongside grassland and vegetable/fruit growing areas); - Broad-Leaved Woodland (enhancement of existing woodlands via sensitive management such as removing invasive species; providing standing and fallen deadwood habitats; and supplementary planting e.g. Oaks, Willows, Cherry, Silver Birch, Field Maple, Alder); and - Street Trees (provision of native wildlife-friendly species alongside roads and paths, e.g. Rowan, Field Maple, Oaks, Cherry, Whitebeam, Hornbeam, Silver Birch). - River restoration and enhancement measures including riparian buffer zones, riparian planting and the removal of artificial built encroachment from the banks and channels of existing watercourses.